jeremybroutin/BullsEye/README.md

 - faking objects and interactions (here with UserDefaults)
 - ui testing in Xcode (recording interactions with the UI)

+Additional UI customization was brought to the default project provided by the tutorial.

 **Credit**: [iOS Unit Testing and UI Testing Tutorial](https://www.raywenderlich.com/150073/ios-unit-testing-and-ui-testing-tutorial), raywenderlich.com.

 ### Screenshot(s)